TLDR: quick comparison table

 - Below-average success rate and speed in independent benchmarks

-- Higher cost per request than most competitors
+- Higher effective cost per request on hard-protected sites than most competitors

 Which web scraping API should you use in 2026